Book 12

 C) Which of these sentences are true (T) and which are false (F)?

-2. Peter was not good at shooting.
+- Peter was excellent at shooting. _______

 Text 344